nerds-odd-e/doughnut/README.md

 ### 9. How to Contribute

 - We welcome product ideas and code contribution.
 - FOSS style; Fork and submit Github PR.
-Discuss via Github Issues or [doughnut gitter.im](https://gitter.im/Odd-e-doughnut/community)
+Collaborate over Github Issues or [doughnut gitter.im](https://gitter.im/Odd-e-doughnut/community)